Hangar-31/atlantamusicians.com/static/press/leb-statement.md

 ---
 type: press
-title: LEB Statement
+title: Save Our Stages
-subtitle: Save Our Stages Critical to Cultural Life
+subtitle: LEB Statement on Critical Passage of Save Our Stages Act
 date: 2021-02-12T16:20:40.947Z
-image: /assets/save-our-stages-afm-press.jpg
+image: /assets/saveourstages.png
 alt_text: Save Our Stages
+postTags:
+  - industry
+  - afm
 content: >-
   In support of local venues, the AFM campaigned last summer and fall to include the much-needed Save Our Stages Act in relief legislation being debated within the Senate.
 The Local Executive Board releases the following statement in celebration of its passage:

   We, the Executive Board of the Atlanta Federation of Musicians, Local 148-462, applaud the passage of the Save Our Stages Act and the aid it will provide to local venues.